 DTE Energy in Focus

-Based in Detroit, DTE Energy (DTE) is in the Utilities sector, and so far this year, shares have seen a price change of 2.86%.
-The utility is paying out a dividend of $0.88 per share at the moment, with a dividend yield of 3.14% compared to the Utility - Electric Power industry's yield of 3.24% and the S&P 500's yield of 1.81%.
+DTE Energy (DTE) is headquartered in Detroit, and is in the Utilities sector.
+The stock has seen a price change of -0.84% since the start of the year.
+Currently paying a dividend of $0.88 per share, the company has a dividend yield of 3.25%.
+In comparison, the Utility - Electric Power industry's yield is 3.36%, while the S&P 500's yield is 1.77%.

 In terms of dividend growth, the company's current annualized dividend of $3.53 is up 5.2% from last year.
-Over the last 5 years, DTE Energy has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.48%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, DTE Energy's payout ratio is 59%, which means it paid out 59% of its trailing 12-month EPS as dividend.
+DTE Energy has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 7.35%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+DTE Energy's current payout ratio is 59%.
+This means it paid out 59% of its trailing 12-month EPS as dividend.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report